ryokbys/nap-doc/docs/install.md

 You can test whether the *pmd* program is built correctly or does not degrade after development by comparing its standard output with `out.pmd.REF` file in the directory.

+For example, the potential energies that can be extracted from `out.pmd.REF` as,

+    $ grep 'Potential energy' out.pmd.REF
+    Potential energy=       -463.72014 eV =     -8.587 eV/atom
+    Potential energy=       -460.77567 eV =     -8.533 eV/atom

+are the potential energies of the system before and after the MD run.
+These should be identical in the test run.
+And also, kinetic energy, puressure and temperature of the system after the MD run are shown within the last 10 lines that can be used for the test.

 ### Test for *fitpot* program

 In the `nap/examples/fitpot_DNN_SiO` directory, you can test the *fitpot* program by using *mpirun* command as,